What Is Generalized Anxiety Disorder? DSM 5 And Inclusion Criteria

-Generalized Anxiety Disorder (GAD) is an anxiety disorder characterized by general, uncontrolled feelings of anxiety, without a single or definitive trigger or source.
-This disorder might be sparked as a result of a traumatic situation, but often seems to have no source at all when it springs to life.
+Generalized anxiety disorder (GAD) is characterized by general, uncontrolled feelings of anxiety, without a definitive trigger or source.
+This disorder might be sparked by trauma, but it usually has no specific cause.
 Generalized anxiety disorder involves chronic, persistent, and unresolved anxiety, often concerning everyday things that would not typically cause undue strain or stress.
-Although it can co-exist with other mental health disorders, the symptoms of anxiety are distinct on their own.
+Although it can co-exist with other mental health disorders, anxiety symptoms are distinct from symptoms of other conditions.

-Difficulty concentrating, relaxing, and letting go all hallmarks of GAD, as your mind is essentially stuck on "worry" mode, and cannot seem to divert itself to other ways of thinking and feeling.
-Physical sensations are not unheard of in GAD, as headaches, stomachaches, throat closure, chest pain, and actual bowel dysfunction have all been reported as symptomatic of anxiety disorders.
-GAD is a diagnosable disorder and generally requires an evaluation by a psychotherapist or other mental health professional before a diagnosis is delivered.
+Difficulty concentrating, relaxing, and letting go are all hallmarks of GAD.
+Your mind is essentially stuck in worry mode and cannot seem to divert itself to other ways of thinking and feeling.
+Physical symptoms are not unheard of in GAD, as headaches, stomachaches, muscle tension and muscle aches, throat closure, chest pain, and gastrointestinal issues can all be symptoms of anxiety disorders.
+GAD is a diagnosable mental health disorder and generally requires an evaluation by a psychotherapist or other mental health professional.

-The Diagnostic and Statistical Manual of Mental Disorders (edition 5) is a print book that identifies the different mental disorders recognized by mental health professionals-or the mental health profession as a whole-and details the precise symptoms required to qualify for a diagnosis, as well as any available statistical information regarding these disorders.
+The Diagnostic and Statistical Manual of Mental Disorders (edition 5) is a book identifying diagnosable mental health disorders and detailing the symptoms required to qualify for a diagnosis.

-The DSM is the standardized model by which most mental health professionals operate, and is referred to often as a source of guidance and understanding when evaluating, diagnosing, and treating patients.
-There are five iterations of the DSM now, and each of them seeks to update any changes in diagnostic criteria, symptoms, and research to provide those in the mental wellness field with accurate, safe, and effective information.
-The DSM-5 contains over ten years' worth of research and conclusions and is considered the most up-to-date and reliable method of identifying disorders and determining how to proceed with treatment.
+The DSM-5 is the standardized model by which most mental health professionals operate and is a source of guidance when evaluating, diagnosing, and treating patients.
+There are five iterations of the DSM now.
+Each version updates any changes in diagnostic criteria, symptoms, and research to provide accurate, safe, and effective information.
+The DSM-5 contains over ten years' worth of research and is considered the most up-to-date and reliable method of identifying disorders and determining how to proceed with treatment to pursue mental health.

-The DSM-5 is likely to grace the bookshelves and arsenal of any mental health professional whose services you engage, as it is not merely used for diagnostics, but is also used for medical and insurance coding.
-Because medical coding is important in receiving a reimbursement and allowing a treatment routine to be implemented, these manuals are an integral aspect of diagnosing, treating, and billing for therapy services, as they allow insurance companies to determine exactly what the patient in question's condition is, and what treatment might involve.
+The DSM-5 is used for diagnostics and medical and insurance coding.
+Because medical coding is essential in receiving reimbursement and allowing a treatment routine to be implemented, these manuals are an integral aspect of diagnosing, treating, and billing for therapy services.
+They allow insurance companies to determine what the patient's condition is and what treatment might involve.

-Psychological symptoms can often mimic one another, and many of them do seem to blend or overlap in patients.
-Psychology is a vast field, filled with countless patients per doctor, and innumerable combinations of risk factors, family histories, and co-morbid conditions.
-Determining what exactly a patient is dealing with-and, by extension, what the doctor is dealing with-can be a lengthy process, and often requires the objective, distant assistance of a manual.
+Psychological symptoms of mental health, such as anxiety symptoms, can often mimic one another, and many of them seem to blend or overlap in patients.
+Psychology is a vast field, filled with countless patients and innumerable combinations of risk factors, family histories, and co-morbid conditions.
+Determining what a patient is dealing with and, by extension, what the doctor is dealing with, can be a lengthy process and often requires the objective assistance of a manual.
 The DSM-5 is that manual.

-The symptoms of different DSM 5 anxiety disorders changed, and the manual provides the insurance codes necessary to proceed with treatment.
-Qualifications include different symptoms unique to different forms of anxiety disorders.
-Panic Disorder, for instance, requires patients to experience panic attacks without a legitimate reason to incite panic, and attacks must happen with some regularity.
-Post-traumatic Stress Disorder requires that patients have experienced some form of the traumatic event before experiencing stress and (potentially) panic attacks.
+The anxiety symptoms of different DSM 5 anxiety disorders changed with the last DSM update, and the manual provides the insurance codes necessary to proceed with treatment.
+Qualifications include various symptoms unique to varying forms of anxiety disorders.
+Panic disorder, for instance, requires patients to experience panic attacks without a legitimate reason to incite panic, and attacks must happen with some regularity.
+Post-traumatic stress disorder requires that patients have experienced some form of traumatic event before experiencing stress and (potentially) panic attacks.

 Differences In The DSM 5 And Previous Iterations

-Although the most startling difference between the DSM-4 and the DSM-5 was the new characterization of Autism as a spectrum disorder rather than a single diagnosis, there were some alterations within the field of anxiety, as well.
 The DSM-5 changed some of the categories previously delineated for anxiety disorders.
-The most significant change within anxiety disorders came in the form of organization: while the "classic" anxiety disorders remained intact, two new disorders were brought into the classic sphere (Selective Mutism and Separate Anxiety Disorder).
-Other anxiety disorders also changed, as they were grouped into several distinct categories, including Obsessive Compulsive, Traumatic, and Dissociative.
+The most significant change within anxiety disorders came in the form of organization.
+While the classic anxiety disorders remained intact, two new conditions were brought into the traditional sphere (selective mutism and separation anxiety disorder).
+Other anxiety disorders also changed, as they were grouped into several distinct categories, including obsessive-compulsive, traumatic, and dissociative.

-Aside from changes made to the types of anxiety disorders, the DSM-5 altered the symptoms and classification of both Agoraphobia and Panic Disorder to more pared-down versions of themselves, allowing for a greater scope of patients to be diagnosed with each disorder.
+Aside from changes made to the types of anxiety disorders, the DSM-5 also altered the symptoms and classification of both agoraphobia and panic disorder to more pared-down versions of themselves, allowing for a greater scope of patients to be diagnosed with each condition.
 The DSM-5 also identified potential crossovers in diagnoses and instructed providers on how to proceed with these crossovers.

-Generalized Anxiety Disorder is not considered a diagnosable condition under the DSM-5 until patients have experienced uncontrolled anxiety for at least six months, sleep disturbances, changes in physical health, difficulty concentrating, significant impairment in functioning, and do not have another disorder, mental or physical to explain it.
-If each of these points is met, health professionals can then provide patients with a GAD diagnosis.
+Generalized anxiety disorder is diagnosable when patients have experienced uncontrolled anxiety on most days for at least six months, as well as sleep disturbances, changes in physical health, difficulty concentrating, and significant impairment in functioning.
+They also must not have another mental or physical disorder that explains these symptoms.

 Treatment According To The DSM-5